chigface/moocs_completed/README.md

     - Principles of Machine Learning: Python Edition <a href="https://courses.edx.org/certificates/7d1f0ae5afee49f481c10800463f7c2f">Certificate<a/>
 <hr>
     - The Complete Course: Artificial Intelligence From Scratch <a href="">Certificate<a/>
+    - Further Deepened my understanding of AL concepts such as Neural Networks, Classification, Regression and Optimization using Python
 <hr>
 <b>Goldsmiths, University of London<b/><br>
   - Responsive Website Basics: Code with HTML, CSS, and JavaScript <a href="https://www.coursera.org/account/accomplishments/verify/G9J8E9DUSUJF">Certificate<a/>